vinush-vigneswaran/c-sharp-notes/Chapter2.md

 * C# provides a standard set of built-in types.
 These represent integers, floating point values, Boolean expressions, text characters, decimal values, and other types of data.
 There are also built-in string and object types.
 You use the struct, class, interface, enum, and record constructs to create your own custom types.

 #### **Global namespaces**
-* You can set your own global namespaces which will be used accross your projects and classes as:
+* You can set your own global namespaces which will be used across your projects and classes as:
     ```C#
     global using System;
     global using System.Linq;
     global using System.Collections.Generic;
     ```
-* Recommended to use a seperate C# file for just global imports named *GlobalUsings.cs*.
+* Recommended to use a separate C# file for just global imports named *GlobalUsings.cs*.

 * The C#10 compiler automatically generates a .cs file for global imports in the *obj* folder.
 We can control these implicit imports by altering the ``.cdproj`` file:
     1. Go to *Solutions Explorer* > Select *Vocabulary Project* > *toggle Show All files* > select *obj* folder in the directory > *debug* > *net6.0*.
     2. Examine the ``Vocabulary.GlobalUsings.g.cs`` file.
-These are implictly imported global namespaces.
+These are implicitly imported global namespaces.
     3. Let's change what namespaces are implicitly imported.
 Close the ``Vocabulary.GlobalUsings.g.cs`` file.
     4. We will remove the "System.Treading" namespaces and add "System.Numeric".
 Now press on *Vocabulary* project (.csproj) and add the following.
     ```